SIBarcodeNetwork/ReadtheDocsMaster/Docs/pcr_plates.rst

-Generating PCR plates
+Generating PCR Plates
 =====================

+.. _search_for_plates-link:

-Searching for existing plates
+Searching for Existing Plates
 -----------------------------

 Biocode LIMS searches can return four types of documents:

 * Tissue sample documents – Each of these represents a tissue sample in the field database.
 Tissue documents contain collection and specimen information.
 * Plate documents – These represent a plate in the LIMS, and can be extraction, PCR, or cycle sequencing plate types.
-* Workflow documents – These contain a set of linked reactions performed on an extraction.
+* Workflow documents – These contain a set of linked reactions performed on an extraction based on the marker sequenced.
-* Sequence documents - Sequences entered into the LIMS when traces/assemblies are marked as passed/failed.
+* Sequence documents - Sequences entered into the LIMS when assembled contigs are marked as pass/tentative/fail (see :ref:`mark_pass-link`).

-Searches are performed by entering text into the search box (found above the Display Table) and will return all matching documents.
+Searches are performed by entering text into the search box (found above the Document Table) and will return all matching documents.

 .. figure:: /images/search_window_collapsed.png
   :align: center

 Searches are restricted to particular types of documents by deselecting the checked boxes in the search window.
 To explicitly search against particular fields, click the "More Options" button.
 Click the "+" and "–" buttons on the right hand side to add or remove fields from the search.
-Choose the search fields of interest using the left-most drop-down menu and choose the middle drop-down menu to constrain search conditions.
+Choose the search fields of interest using the left-most dropdown menu and choose the middle dropdown menu to constrain search conditions.

 .. figure:: /images/search_window_expanded.png
   :align: center

-Creating a PCR Plate from an existing extraction plate
+Creating a PCR Plate from an Existing Extraction Plate
 ------------------------------------------------------

 From this point forward, generating new plates, whether PCR or cycle sequencing, is very similar to the way the extraction plate is generated.
 Geneious can use an existing plate as a guide to create a new plate, so that new reactions are appended onto corresponding workflows.
 To do this, select an existing plate from the Biocode LIMS plug-in Search Results Window found in the Document Table.